e1miran/Now-Playing-Serato/docs/templatevariables.rst

 Templates
 =========

-Now Playing handles almost all output via the
-`Jinja2 templating system <https://jinja2docs.readthedocs.io/>`_ which
-includes an extremely `powerful language <https://jinja2docs.readthedocs.io/en/stable/templates.html>`_ that enables you a full range of customizing the output.
+**What's Now Playing** handles almost all output via the `Jinja2 templating system <https://jinja2docs.readthedocs.io/>`_ which includes an extremely `powerful language <https://jinja2docs.readthedocs.io/en/stable/templates.html>`_ that enables you a full range of customizing the output.

-In general, Now Playing provides a generic set of variables for use in any template.
+In general, **What's Now Playing** provides a generic set of variables for use in any template.
 These values are filled based on a few factors:

 * the input source providing its data
 * media tag quality
-* Now Playing's file type and tag compatibility
+* **What's Now Playing**'s file type and tag compatibility

 Some examples:

 * An MP3 file missing ID3 tags may only have `title` available.
 * Serato in Remote mode, title, and optionally artist are available.
-* MP4/M4V files have minimal support currently in Now Playing, so will not have the label
+* MP4/M4V files have minimal support currently in **What's Now Playing**, so will not have the label
 * VOBS files do not support tagging and will only have information available from the DJ software, if possible

 Some outputs (e.g., TwitchBot) may provide additional variables that offer